top of page

 Contest season used to mean piles of paper, endless spreadsheets, and a lot of guesswork.
 Now?
 AI tools can analyze past contest data, predict band openings, and even suggest the best times to operate for maximum points.
 I remember last year, I was prepping for a big contest and used an AI-driven planner that sifted through years of logs and propagation data.
 It recommended some unexpected bands and time slots that turned out to be gold mines!

-Here’s what AI brings to the table for contest planning:
+Here’s what AI brings to the table at K0UO for DXing and contest planning:

 • Data crunching: AI can process massive amounts of historical contest data and propagation forecasts in seconds.